 the queer birth project

-documentary film & multimedia installation, in production
+feature documentary film & multimedia installation, in post production

 director, Editor

 The Queer Birth Project is a multimedia journey through a queer experience of conception, gestation, birth, and parenting.
-Through installation, film, performance, and community engagement, this project seeks to bring awareness to the challenges and possibilities of creatively and intentionally forging a path to building a family whilst navigating the cisheteronormative systems of the state that shape birth and caregiving.
-Specifically, the project uses my own journey of family building, as a queer, nonbinary, solo person as an intimate case study and catalyst for exploration.
-This throughline is supported by two additional artistic elements: 1) narrative contributions from other queer and trans parents, parents to be, and queer and ally birth workers, and 2) community rituals that invite audiences and local community members to engage in collective reflection on our bodies as portals for life, kin building as a necessary act of resistance, and nurturance as a practice of liberation.
+Through film, installation, and community engagement, this project seeks to bring awareness to the challenges and possibilities of creatively and intentionally forging a path to building a family whilst navigating the cisheteronormative systems of the state that shape birth and caregiving.

 Fiscally sponsored by the Utah Film Center